Keto Raspberry Crumble

 Absolutely!
 Frozen raspberries work well, but make sure to thaw and drain any excess liquid before using them to avoid a soggy crumble.

-What can I substitute for erythritol in this recipe?
+What can I substitute for sugar-free sweetener in this recipe?

 You can use other low-carb sweeteners like stevia or monk fruit sweetener, but keep in mind that the sweetness level may vary, so adjust according to your taste.